AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 | The base mapping becomes $f\circ D$. | Diffusion denoised smoothing supplies a pretrained $D$. | The smoothing theorem permits any base classifier. |
 | The noise scale becomes $\sigma(x)$. | Dual RS certifies a selector over scales or experts. | Local constancy is certified first.
 The selected classifier is certified second. |

-April's noisy photograph now follows two sound adaptive routes: change the base mapping while keeping the theorem, or certify the selector before using an input-dependent noise scale.
+The two routes are sound for different reasons: denoised smoothing changes the base mapping while keeping the theorem applicable, whereas input-dependent smoothing certifies the selector before using its chosen noise scale.

-## Series takeaway
+## Certification is a discipline of complete coverage

 [Part 1]({{ '/2026-08-21-neural-network-certification-1-what-are-we-proving/' | relative_url }})
 began with a gap between testing some inputs and proving a claim for every allowed input.
 Across the series, we followed two routes to close that gap.

 Deterministic verification covers every possible ReLU phase with sound bounds and, when needed, branches.
-Denoised smoothing places a fixed denoiser inside the base mapping covered by the smoothing theorem.
+Denoised smoothing makes a fixed denoiser part of the base mapping, which the smoothing theorem already covers.
 Input-dependent smoothing adds an adaptive selector, whose local constancy requires its own certificate before the selected noise scale or expert can be used.

 Neural network certification is therefore a discipline of complete coverage.
 The mathematical tools change, while the central question remains: **which